RoseHacks/bug.culture.nuggets/README.md

 - [Styles](/styles/README.md)

 ## Wiki
 A collection of information to share about customizations I made for my website: Hacker Notes.
-The site is built on Jekyll using the Knowledge theme, but heavily customized.
+The site is built on Jekyll using the git-wiki-theme, but slightly customized.

 ## Items
 - [Git-Wiki](https://github.com/Drassil/git-wiki-theme)